cindyhdz/fake_news/README.md

 ## Data Source
 fake_news dataset was found on Kaggle as part of a large community that has implemented big machine learning models and deep learning under this dataset.
+## Data $ Database
+In this project, the main two datas that we are using are test and train
+### Description of Datasets
+Our main data were found in Kaggle and is located in Data folder.
+The Links to the original data sets are below:
+LINK1 for TRAIN data
+LINK2 for TEST DATA
+### Entity Relationship Diagram (ERD)

+### Cleaned Data Source
+Our team used Pandas'library to read, clean the data.
+#### Fake_test_data
+Picture
+#### Fake_new_df
+picture
+Then, we drop Rows with Missing Values in any row.
+The dataset became 18285 rows * 5 columns.
+After that, we merged fake_test_clean and fake_new_clean
+#### Fake_news_final

+PICTURE
+## ETL pg_Admin
+ we used the clean table in jupyter notebook to link onto out local database through pgAdmin.

+Picture
+## Machine Learning
+1) Logistic Regression predicts binary outcomes, meaning that there are onnly 2 possible outcomes.
+The model analyzes the available data, and presented with a new sample, matemaytically determine its probability of belonging to a class.
+If the probablilty is above a certain cutoff point, the sample is assigned to the class.
+If it is less then the sample is assigened to the other class.
+In this example, LOGISTIC REGRESSION might decide whether the news are fake or not.
+PICTURE